-This crimping tool can be used to crimp both male and female versions of our Tamiya connector crimp pins, mini Tamiya connector crimp pins, JST connector crimp pins, JR crimp pins, Futaba J crimp pins, and crimp pins for 0.1" housings onto 16-28 AWG wires to make custom cables.
-The tool offers ratcheting action for increased consistency and ease of use.
+This crimping tool can be used to crimp both male and female versions of our Tamiya connector crimp pins, mini Tamiya connector crimp pins, JST connector crimp pins, JR crimp pins, Futaba J crimp pins, and crimp pins for 0.1″ housings onto 16-28 AWG wires to make custom cables.
+The crimping die has a width of 7 mm, and the tool offers ratcheting action for increased consistency and ease of use.

 Selecting the Right Tool

 We also have a less expensive, narrower (4 mm) crimper that can also crimp JST connector, JR, Futaba J, and 0.1" housing crimp pins, though this alternate tool can only crimp the full extent of wire barrel on the JST pins.
 You can use the following table to help you decide which cavity of which crimping tool you need:

 Prepare the wire by stripping about 1/8" (3 mm) of insulation from the end.
 Place the wire in the crimp pin, lining it up so that the stripped portion lies between the inner set of tabs on the crimp pin, while insulated wire lies between the outer set of tabs.

 Place the wire and crimp pin on the appropriate tooth of the tool’s die, making sure that the insulated end is on the raised and wider half of the tooth.
 The tabs should point toward the cavity on the other side of the die so that the tool bends them inward around the wire when it closes.

 Close the jaws of the tool slowly and completely until they release.
 The tabs on a properly crimped pin should form one barrel around the wire conductors and another barrel for strain relief around the wire insulation.